a-n-a-s/blackbox-hackweek/README.md

 ### /time
 - Method : GET

-- It is a countdown timer where the las two digits represents 100 counts as 1 real minute and with the counter number it is set to 56 days from now.
+- It is a countdown timer in the 1unit/sec and its is expected to end in 91 days or around 1st OCT

 #### Response = 8178970